cloudmesh-community/hid-sp18-417/swagger/cloudmesh/strings/README.md

        `make stop`
     * finally the following command will clean the created folder structure for the API testing:
        `make clean`
-    * for the docker image:
-      `make container`
-    * To run the service:
-    'sudo docker exec -it <containerID> bash'

  ### End-points:
  #### basepath is /v2
  * /addString/{str} : This method will add the string from the query param to the data collection. and display the current collection of rows in the CSV.